.jpg)

 While you don't have to join Medicare at 65 if you have creditable employer coverage, we highly recommend considering it.
 Many people love Original Medicare or Medicare Advantage and find it has better coverage or is more cost effective than their current work insurance.

-If you are not offered credible employed-based insurance, you will likely need to join Medicare at 65.
+If you are not offered credible employer-based insurance, you will likely need to join Medicare at 65.
 Situations in which you must join Medicare at 65 to avoid penalties include:

 -